AprilShade/MKWorld_TimeTrials/README.md

 ## Resources:
 This folder contains resources like character/vehicle stats.

+## Media:
+All images/gifs shown in the documents.

 ---
 ## NOTE: This project is not associated with or endorsed by Nintendo in any way, shape or form.